OpenZeppelin/rust-contracts-stylus/GUIDELINES.md

 3. Install the [solidity compiler] version `0.8.24` (NOTE: it is important to use this exact version to avoid compatibility issues).
 4. Install toolchain providing `cargo` using [rustup].
-5. Install the cargo stylus tool with `cargo install --force cargo-stylus`
+5. Install the cargo stylus tool with `cargo install --force cargo-stylus`.

 Note: If you encounter the `linker 'cc' not found` error during stylus installation, make to sure to first install the necessary build tools with the